MarioLisbona/CA-T1A1-workbook/README.md

 (c)  the information is not contained in a Commonwealth record; and (d)  the entity is not required by or under an Australian law, or a court/tribunal order, to retain the information; the entity must take such steps as are reasonable in the circumstances to destroy the information or to ensure that the information is de‑identified."
 (Australian Goverment)[^63]

-Although the unorthoised access of other users Move with Us accounts may not have been malicious it still occured and its a breach of those user's privacy.
+Although the unauthorised access of other user's Move with Us accounts may not have been malicious it still occured and its a breach of those user's privacy.
 The principle also states that steps should be taken to ensure the information is deidentified.
-This could be achieved with the before and after photos of the fitness app users by perhaps requesting that photos do not include the face or bluring the users faces.
+This could be achieved with the before and after photos of the fitness app user's by perhaps requesting that photos do not include the face or bluring their faces.

 ### **GPS tracking data and other types of data**

 The Global Positioning System which became operational in 1993.
-Its use was limited to the American Military.
-(Wikipedia) [^64] 30 years later it's a piece of technology that is globally ubiquitous and in almost every smartphone sold.
-(Fred Zahradnik 2021) [^65] The proliferation of GPS devices have changed the way we live and made huge improvements in our lives in areas including day to day commutes, people travelling solo or travelling to remote locations.
+Initially its use was limited to the American Military.
+(Wikipedia) [^64] 30 years later it's a piece of technology that is ubiquitous and in almost every smartphone sold.
+(Fred Zahradnik 2021) [^65] The proliferation of GPS devices has changed the way we live and made huge improvements in our lives in areas including day to day commutes, solo travelling or travelling to remote locations.
 There are also the benefits to businesses being able to attract people who are in the local area.
 GPS tracking has also aided police forces in rescue missions, crime investigations and allowed logistics businesses to become more efficient in the tracking and delivery of goods around the world.

 These benefits come alongside concerns for the people using devices and huge responsibilities for the companies and professionals developing the technology.
 Cheif amongst these concerns is privacy.
 There are seemingly endless situations where an IT professional needs to be ethically aware of how the GPS devices are being used and develop policies around their ethical use.
 Below are just a few examples.